- Small business

 Why is Confluence better than Notion?

-To wrap things up, while we appreciate Notion for its feature and innovation, we would recommend for freelancers and Confluence for any other organization that uses multiple software products and struggles with bringing their teams together.
+To wrap things up, while we appreciate Notion for its feature and innovation, we would recommend for freelancers and Confluence for any other organization that uses multiple software products and struggles with bringing its teams together.

 Confluence vs. eXo platform